Did you know that percussion instruments are thought to be the world’s oldest form of manmade instrument?

 - Wind chime

 Conclusion | Wrapping Up

-It is no wonder why percussion is likely the oldest manmade instrument and continues to exercise such global appeal.
-We are, after all, deeply attuned to rhythm and love moving our bodies to it.
-Percussion helps provide this, but not only this!
+It’s no wonder why percussion is likely the oldest instrument, and continues to exercise such global appeal.
+We are, after all, deeply attuned to rhythm, and love moving our bodies to it.
+Percussion helps provide this, but not ONLY this!